Vinicios13/PRA/README.md

 ##### Projects list

 - projeto_1
-  - A simple text writen in rust
+  - A simple text generator writen in rust